KartikeyL/KartikeyL/README.md

 ###

-<h3 align="left">My name is Kartikey Lohani and I'm a pre-final year undergraduate student from SRM University</h3>
+<h3 align="left">My name is Kartikey Lohani and I'm a final year undergraduate student from SRM University</h3>

 ###